Einstein's 3rd Postulate

 Here's how that looks from Red's perspective:

+Call it his 3rd postulate.
 Any fool can do the math to work out the requisite zoom factor for this new constraint and the rest is history.
-Painting the red line blue and the blue line red has consequences though because the traveller has a different perception of the distance from here to there
+This is how it works out for a collision course at v=0.5c for example:

 The emitter recoils when it emits light.
 That reaction establishes the point of origin in space and time, but also the light ray heading and that’s the direction in which the detector is going to bounce when the light arrives.
 There’s a distinction between a light ray that goes from my floor to my ceiling and one that goes from your floor to my ceiling, even if they follow the same path from my point of view.
 Both make my cabin a bit taller for a while, but the latter also imparts some momentum on my vehicle in (or against) its direction of travel so the equations need to account for that.
 Light speed certainly needs to be conserved in the context where the recoil is parallel to the light ray, but the field is torqued in all other cases.
 Does that affect the speed of wave propagation?
 It might.
-I guess we need to ask Maxwell.
+I guess we need Maxwell to weigh in again.
 Back to postulate #1...

 Digging Deeper